A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

 This experiment demonstrates the concept of chemical potential and its role in determining phase equilibria.
-Chemical potential is a thermodynamic property that measures the tendency of a chemical species to undergo a change in its state.
-When the chemical potential of a species is the same in all phases, the system is in equilibrium.
+Chemical potential is a thermodynamic property that measures the tendency of a chemical species to move between phases.
+When the chemical potential of a species is the same in all phases present, the system is in equilibrium.
+This experiment will explore this principle using a simple mixture of liquids.

 Materials